Talking with Your Doctor

 4. What can I do to make the best use of my time with my doctor?

-Another way to make the best use of your time is to use your visit plan to stick to the point.
+Stick to the point.
 Your doctor may not have a lot of time to talk with you.
 Therefore, it is important for you to stay focused on what you planned to talk about.
-For example, give a brief summary of what is bothering you most, when the symptom started, how often it happens, and if it is getting worse or better.
+To make the best use of your time, give a brief summary of what is bothering you most, when the symptom started, how often it happens, and if it is getting worse or better.

 For a printable checklist, see Making Good Use of Your Time During a Doctor’s Visit [PDF] or [HTML version]